cosmo0/arcade-manager/README.md

 * Add `filter-workingclones-noparent` to add the clones that have a non-working parent
 * Remove `games-alternative` to remove "alternative" games
 * Remove `controls-alternative` to remove "alternative" controls
-* Remove `slow-pi` to remove the games that are too slow to play on a Raspberry Pi 3
+* Remove `filter-slow` to remove the games that are too slow to play on a Raspberry Pi 3

 ## Contents